UPDATE: 24 June 2020

-Managing your enrolment (as an international student)
+Managing your enrolment (as an international student) in T2, 2020

-Yes, Deakin will maintain your Confirmation of Enrolment (COE) provided you are enrolled in either on-campus or off-campus (online) units and your course enrolment status remains on campus.
+Yes, Deakin will maintain your Confirmation of Enrolment (COE) provided you are enrolled in either on-campus or off-campus (online) units, and your course enrolment status remains on-campus.
 It does not matter if you are located in Australia or another country.

-Yes, international students can enrol in fewer units than normal in Trimester 1 2020, if your circumstances require this.
+Yes, international students can enrol in fewer units than normal in Trimester 2, 2020, if your circumstances require this.
 However, students are encouraged to update study plans in line with their CoE end date.
 Please discuss this with a Student Adviser in Student Central.

-Have work restrictions for international students been changed? [updated 7 April ]
+Have work restrictions for international students been changed? [updated 24 June]

 International students must continue to comply with their visa conditions.
-The Australian Government’s Department of Home Affairs current advice (6 April 2020) includes the following:
+The Australian Government’s Department of Home Affairs current advice (23 April 2020) includes the following:

 Certain student visa holders can work for more than 40 hours per fortnight to support the supply of essential goods and services for Australians if they are: